The Gum Ball is in preparation for 2020! We hope to see you when it all goes down again... 24-26 April 2020!

 There's a wealth of handy info here as you scroll down, including some helpful FAQs at the bottom of the page.
 Happy reading!

-A supreme four-day music and arts festival held at ‘Dashville' Belford, Hunter Valley, NSW
+A supreme three-day music and arts festival held at ‘Dashville' Belford, Hunter Valley, NSW

 Where: ’Dashville’ Belford, Hunter Valley, NSW